Finance and economics (MEF)

 l-37 Scienze sociali per la cooperazione, lo sviluppo e la pace

-Candidates can also enroll to the programme from undergraduate classes other than those listed above after positive evaluation of the Collegio Didattico or its delegates (ad hoc committee or the President of the Collegio Didattico) if they substantively satisfy the access requirements.
+Candidates can also enroll to the programme from undergraduate classes other than those listed above after positive evaluation of the Collegio Didattico or its delegates (an Admission Committee or the President of the Collegio Didattico) if they substantively satisfy the access requirements.

-Applicants lacking one or more of the following minimum entry requirements will not be assessed by the Admission Committee:
+Candidates lacking of one or more of the following minimum entry requirements: will not be assessed by the Admission Committee:

-c) at least 12 ECTS in the economic area (SECS-P/01 - SECS-P/03, SECS-P/06): at least one course of Microeconomics and one of Macroeconomics.
+c) at least 12 ECTS in the economic area (SECS-P/01 SECS-P/03, SECS-P/06): at least one course of Microeconomics and at least one course of Macroeconomics.

 d) evidence of computer skills (ECDL) or 3 ECTS in Computer Science (INF/01, ING-INF/05) or equivalent diploma.

-As for the English language knowledge, a level B2 or higher (according to CEFR) properly certified (eg.: TOEFL, IELTS, etc.) is required.
-In the absence of of any certification the Admission Committee reserves the right to verify the candidates' knowledge of English during the interview to be conducted along the lines specified below.
+As for the English language knowledge, a level C1 or higher (according to CEFR) properly certified (preferably through the TOEFL-test) is required.
+In the absence of any certification the Admission Committee reserves the right to not admit the candidate to the programme.

 Each applicant will have to submit, together with the application, a detailed curriculum vitae.
-Failing to provide the above mentioned documentation, the applicant will be excluded from the selection procedure.
+Failing to provide this document implies that the applicant will be excluded from the selection.

-Students with foreign qualification are expected to meet the substantive requirements equivalent to the minimum requirements for students with italian title.
-Such checking of pre-requisites will be conducted by an Admission Committee appointed by the Faculty Board - Collegio Didattico.
+Students with foreign qualification are expected to meet the substantive requirements equivalent to the minimum requirements for students with Italian title.
+Such checking of the pre-requisites will be conducted by an Admission Committee appointed by the Faculty Board - Collegio Didattico.

 Criterion: Academic curriculum

-Description: Length and quality of the undergraduate degree, as well as the final grade
+Description: length (i.e., number of years taken) and quality (i.e., average grade in the overall number of exams taken) of the undergraduate degree as well as the final graduation mark

 Maximum score: 80